-The Volleyball season will start on August 15th with a mandatory Parent/Athlete meeting from 6:00-6:30 in the HS Cafeteria.
-Practices start August 16th, with our camp from 8:00am-12:30pm Monday through Friday.
-More information can be found on the volleyball website, which can be accessed from the district athletics page.
-Any questions contact Coach Larsen.
+Volleyball practices start August 19th, from 5:00-8:00 PM in the HS gym.
+All season information can be found on the volleyball website, which can be accessed from the district athletics page.
+Any questions contact Coach Oehmichen at colbyhornetvolleyball@ amail.com.